-I received a PhD in Environment and Resources from Stanford University, an MS in Epidemiology and Clinical Research from the Stanford School of Medicine, a Master's of Environmental Science (MESc) with a focus in global health from the Yale School of the Environment, and a BS in Evolution and Ecology from UC Davis.
+I received a PhD in Environment and Resources from Stanford University, an MS in Epidemiology and Clinical Research from the Stanford School of Medicine, a Master's of Environmental Science (MESc) from the Yale School of the Environment, and a BS in Evolution and Ecology from UC Davis.

 Recent Research

-Historically redlined neighborhoods in the U.S. have more oil wells
+Historically redlined neighborhoods in the U.S. have more oil and gas wells

 Selected Publications